peter-leonov/type-predicate-generator/generator/compare.md

 ### Generator does not have any runtime dependencies

 The code that get's into the bundle is the exact code you see in the `git diff` output in your project after generating the type predicates.
 The only other code the predicate uses is the built-ins like `Array.isArray()` ([safely wrapped](https://github.com/peter-leonov/type-predicate-generator/blob/42d725c113cc778b9b742e5f2736cba4c52ca866/generator/src/generator.ts#L461)!).
 This means that the bundle real estate Generator uses for the predicates stays minimal.
 It grows linearly with the size of types.
 The net amount of code used to define a zod type is comparable to the size of an average predicate after minification.

+Purely runtime type checkers by design are a runtime dependency.
+They require the runtime library of matchers to be included in the resulting bundle.
+Most of the libraries use handy constructors that are flexible enough to allow most of the checks a general API would need.
+This is great, but also affects the bundle size ([60+ KB](https://bundlephobia.com/package/zod@3.24.1) for `zod`) because the more generalized matchers cannot be tree shaked statically (here is [an interesting attempt](https://dev.to/mizchi/lizod-spiritual-successor-of-zod-less-than-1kb-4i67) on dealing with the bundle size).

+Another emerging issue with the runtime-only complex libraries that are used in performance and avalability critical parts of the application is compile time compatibility with the [WinterCG](https://wintercg.org) runtimes.
+Heavy runtime libraries tend to target feature rich runtimes like Node and throw in runtime for corner cases like error message generation requiring more testing.
+This is not an issue if you're on a widely supported platform like Node or the latest browsers, but if you're investing in, say, [Wasmer Edge](https://www.secondstate.io/articles/run-javascript-in-webassembly-with-wasmedge/), adding a seemingly trivial dependency might turn into a turmoil.

 ### Generator produces TypeScript code that is strictly type safe